unparalleled-js/docs-1/connectors/zendesk/get-list-of-custom-object-records-by-external-id-action.md

 # Zendesk - Get list of custom object records by external id action

 Zendesk allows you to configure custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
-Find out more about [here](/connectors/zendesk/custom-objects.md)
+Find out more [here](/connectors/zendesk/custom-objects.md).

 This action retrieves a list of custom object records that matches a search by external ID.
-Only results in your Zendesk instance that matches all the criteria will be returned.
+Only results in your Zendesk instance that matches the criteria will be returned.

 ![Get list of organization by external ID action](/assets/images/connectors/zendesk/get-custom-object-records-by-external-id.png)
 *Get list of custom object records by external ID action*